-Short-term measures to improve experience What we're calling for Why this is needed How to make this happen Who should be involved We are calling for further national communications to raise awareness of Pharmacy First.
-Though our research took place before Pharmacy First was launched, and a national awareness campaign has since been launched, our findings provide new insights to further support communications over the coming months.
-Preference to see a doctor remains a common driver for people unlikely to visit their pharmacy.
-Men are also less likely to say they'd use existing or expanded pharmacy services.
-More broadly, younger people and those from ethnic minority backgrounds were the least likely groups to have used community pharmacy services at the time of our research.
-More targeted campaigning work, using Healthwatch evidence and utilisation of the local Healthwatch network.
-This should include communication aimed at younger people and those from ethnic minority backgrounds.
-Campaign materials should also highlight the qualifications and expertise of pharmacy staff while emphasising that people can still see their doctor if they feel more comfortable.
-And posters in pharmacies should provide clear information on the services, including that there are consultation rooms for people to discuss issues in private.
-Healthwatch England Local Healthwatch Community Pharmacy England
+Short-term measures to improve experience What we're calling for Why this is needed How to make this happen Who should be involved We are calling for further national communica tions to raise awareness of Pharmacy First.
+Though our research took place before Pharmacy First was launched, and a national awareness campaign has since been launched, our findings provide new insights to further support communications over the More targeted campaignin g work, using Healthwatch evidence and utilisation of the local Healthwatch network.
+This should include communicat ion aimed at younger people and those from ethnic minority NHS England Healthwatch England Local Healthwatch Community Pharmacy England coming months.